Adjusting the Pendulum on your Grandfather Clock

 How to speed up grandfather clock or slow down your grandfather clock.

 The pendulum length dictates how fast or how slow your grandfather clock will keep the proper time.
 If you take time to adjust it properly, the grandfather clock can keep exceptionally good time for a mechanical timekeeper.
+Most newer clocks use a metal pendulum which are very stable.
+Most older and reproduction clocks use a wood stick pendulum which can also keep good time if used in an area where the temperature and environment is stable.

 - The longer you make the pendulum, the slower the grandfather clock.